rust-lang/rfcs/text/3678-trait-method-impl-restrictions.md

 However, the implementer of the trait can still provide their own implementation of such a method.
-In some cases, the trait does not want to allow implementations to vary, and instead wants to guarantee that all implementations of the trait (or all third-party implementations outside the module or crate) use an identical method implementation.
+In some cases, the trait does not want to allow implementations to vary, and instead wants to guarantee that all implementations of the trait use an identical method implementation.
 For instance, this may be an assumption required for correctness.

 This RFC allows restricting the implementation of trait methods.

-Alternatively, a trait may wish to allow implementations within the same crate to override a method, but not allow external implementations to override that method.

 This mechanism also faciliates marker-like traits providing no implementable methods, such that implementers only choose whether to provide the trait and